Caresse Crosby: Publication of poetry

-They printed limited quantities of meticulously produced, hand-manufactured books, printed on high-quality paper.
-Publishing in Paris during the 1920s and 1930s put the company at the crossroads of many American writers who were living abroad.
+Publishing in Paris during the 1920s and 1930s put the company in the milieu of so many American writers who were living abroad.
 In 1928, Éditions Narcisse published a limited edition of 300 numbered copies of "The Fall of the House of Usher" by Edgar Allan Poe with illustrations by Alastair.

-In 1928, Harry and Caresse changed the name of the press to the Black Sun Press, in keeping with Harry's fascination with death and the symbolism of the sun.
+In 1928, Harry and Caresse changed the name of the publishing house to the Black Sun Press, in keeping with Harry's fascination with death and the symbolism of the sun.
 Harry developed a private mythology around the sun as a symbol for both life and death, creation, and destruction.
 The press rapidly gained notice for publishing beautifully bound, typographically flawless editions of unusual books.
 They took exquisite care with the books they published, choosing the finest papers and inks.

-They published early works of a number of avant-garde writers before the writers were well-known, including James Joyce's Tales Told of Shem and Shaun (which was later integrated into Finnegans Wake).
+They published early works of a number of avant-garde writers before those writers were well-known, including James Joyce's Tales Told of Shem and Shaun, which was later integrated into Finnegans Wake.
 They published Kay Boyle's first book-length work, Short Stories, in 1929, and works by Hart Crane, Ernest Hemingway, Eugene Jolas, D. H. Lawrence, Archibald MacLeish, Ezra Pound, and Laurence Sterne.
 The Black Sun Press evolved into one of the most important small presses in Paris in the 1920s.
-In 1929, Polly and Harry both signed poet Eugene Jolas' The Revolution of the Word Proclamation, which appeared in issue 16/17 of the literary journal transition.
-After Harry died, in a suicide pact with one of his many lovers, Caresse continued publishing until 1936, when she left Europe for the United States.
+In 1929, Caresse and Harry both signed poet Eugene Jolas' The Revolution of the Word Proclamation, which appeared in issue 16/17 of the literary journal transition.
+After Harry died, Caresse continued publishing until 1936, when she left Europe for the United States.